AckerlyXu/heima/articles/multi-factor-authentication/end-user/microsoft-authenticator-app-faq.md

-<properties
+---
-    pageTitle="Microsoft Authenticator app help and support | Azure" description="Provides a list of frequently asked questions and answers related to the Microsoft Authentication app and Azure Multi-Factor Authentication." services="multi-factor-authentication"
+title: Microsoft Authenticator app help and support | Azure
+description: Provides a list of frequently asked questions and answers related to the Microsoft Authentication app and Azure Multi-Factor Authentication.
-    documentationcenter=""
-    author="kgremban"
-    manager="femila"
-    editor="pblachar, librown" />
-<tags
-    ms.assetid="f04d5bce-e99e-4f75-82d1-ef6369be3402"
-    ms.service="multi-factor-authentication"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="02/10/2017"
-    wacn.date=""
-    ms.author="kgremban" />
+services: multi-factor-authentication
+documentationcenter: ''
+author: kgremban
+manager: femila
+editor: pblachar, librown

+ms.assetid: f04d5bce-e99e-4f75-82d1-ef6369be3402
+ms.service: multi-factor-authentication
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 02/10/2017
+wacn.date: ''
+ms.author: kgremban
+---

 # Microsoft Authenticator app FAQ

 This article answers common questions that we receive about the Microsoft Authenticator app.
 If you don't see an answer to your question, go to the [Microsoft Authenticator app forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=MicrosoftAuthenticatorApp).
-We also have another FAQ about a specific feature on the app, [Sign in with your phone FAQ](/documentation/articles/microsoft-authenticator-app-phone-signin-faq/).
+We also have another FAQ about a specific feature on the app, [Sign in with your phone FAQ](./microsoft-authenticator-app-phone-signin-faq.md).

 The Microsoft Authenticator app replaced the Azure Authenticator app, and is the recommended app when you use Azure Multi-Factor Authentication.
 This app is available for Windows Phone, Android, and iOS.